'Against All Enemies'

 Through personal interviews and letter collections, underpinned by thousands of documents, Fox tells America's shameful story.
 Must reading for all concerned about a repetition and erosion of American civil liberties. —Society for German-American Studies Newsletter

-Most readers will be surprised to discover here—if they have not elsewhere—that throughout the Second World War and as late as 1949 the U.S. government operated a nationwide gulag for ‘dangerous enemy aliens’ other than Japanese Americans.
-This network crisscrossed the republic from Honolulu to Ellis Island, from the Great Bend of the Missouri River in North Dakota to the Rio Grande and deep into Latin America.
-Seventy years later the government still refuses to provide a full accounting of this gulag’s existence and operation.
+There it was again, the ubiquitous mantra that the government did nothing to limit the freedom of German and Italian nationals in the United States during World War II.
+Because Dirk Johnson’s ‘truth’ has been de rigeur among historians, journalists, and the public’s belief for well over a half-century, most readers will be surprised to discover here—if they have not elsewhere—that throughout the Second World War and as late as 1949 the U.S. government ran a nationwide gulag for ‘dangerous enemy aliens’ other than Japanese Americans.
+This network crisscrossed the republic from Honolulu to Ellis Island, from the Great Bend of the Missouri River in North Dakota to the Rio Grande and blanketed Latin America.
+Eighty years later (and counting) the government still refuses to supply a full accounting for this gulag’s existence and operation.
+Perhaps it’s believed such an operation must be silenced in anticipation of future use.